T3chie-404/Xandeum_T3chie/docs/src/developing/on-chain-programs/faq.md

 challenges that often come up.
 Below are resources to help answer these questions.

-If not addressed here, ask on [StackOverflow](https://stackoverflow.com/questions/tagged/solana) with the `solana` tag or check out the Solana [#developer-support](https://discord.gg/RxeGBH)
+If not addressed here, ask on [StackOverflow](https://stackoverflow.com/questions/tagged/xandeum) with the `xandeum` tag or check out the Solana [#developer-support](https://discord.gg/RxeGBH)

 ## Limitations